Rome is truly a hot mess. It’s so spread out that it’s hard to figure out where the creative crowd hangs out.

 Why Bauhaus Application?

-Because at the Bauhaus creativity was applied to real life and, in turn, it had to serve an actual function.
+Because the Bauhaus School applied creativity to real life as it had to serve an actual function.
 That’s the idea that spawned the Functionalist and Rationalist architectural and design styles, in which every element has a precise objective.

 Photography, fashion, design, light installation, site-specific and bi-dimentional works take over the whole space, seeking ways to build a continuity with the Bauhaus’ theories.